pzmarzly/x11-input-supercharger/README.md

 # (when the scrolling started)
 indicator = true
 indicator_size = 5
+# Whether to stop scrolling when keyboard event occurs
+cancel_on_keypress = true

 # Click using keyboard.
 Active only until `timeout_ms` has passed since
 # the last time any of grabbed devices was used.
 Remove/comment out